HarshRohila/cdk-secure-parameter-store/README.md

 ## Why

-AWS CDK not having a way to create secure paramter store, and it recommends secret manager, which is costly.
+AWS CDK not having a way to create secure parameter store, and it recommends secret manager, which is costly.
 This construct provides a way to create secure parameter store using CDK Custom Resource

 ## Usage